flyteorg/flytectl/docs/source/gen/flytectl_config.rst

 flytectl config
 ---------------

+Runs various config commands, look at the help of this command to get a list of available commands..

 Synopsis
 ~~~~~~~~

-It runs various config commands.

-Note: Take a look at the 'help' of 'flytectl config' command to get a list of the available commands.
+Runs various config commands, look at the help of this command to get a list of available commands..

 Options
 ~~~~~~~

 ::

       --file stringArray   Passes the config file to load.
-                       If empty, it will first search for the config file path.
-If found, the config file is loaded from here.
+                           If empty, it'll first search for the config file path then, if found, will load config from there.
   -h, --help               help for config

 Options inherited from parent commands
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~